gear-foundation/gear-wiki/docs/intro.md

 Gear Protocol is a Substrate-based smart-contract platform that enables anyone to develop and run a dApp in a matter of minutes.
 Gear Protocol is the most developer-friendly way to implement smart contracts with arbitratry logic and of any complexity.
 Gear smart-contract are run as WebAssembly programs so they can be compiled from many popular programming languages, such as Rust, C, C++ and many more.

 The protocol ensures very minimal, intuitive and sufficient API for implementing programs and running them on multiple networks without having to rewrite them.
 From a technological point of view, Gear Protocol is distinguished by fundamentally new features that allow you to create asynchronous programs with a completely new, previously unattainable user experience, namely - Actor model for communication, persistent memory, WebAssembly execution environment.
+Protocol dictates what actors should look like as a communicating entities.

 Gear Protocol will assist with the transition to mass use of Web3 technologies by enabling the running of innovative dApps, microservices, middleware and open APIs.